The Sciences Service Hub offers support for students that complement the wide range of university services that are available.

 Adelaide University Union

-The Adelaide University Union (AUU) is an organisation run by students for students, and provides for almost every aspect of your life on campus.
+The Adelaide University Union provides services and advice for almost every aspect of your life on campus.

 Clubs and student societies

 Joining a club is the best way to meet people, share your interests and make friends on campus.
 Our faculty is home to a number of vibrant clubs and student societies including The Science Network and the Adelaide University Sciences Association.

 Adelaide University Sport provides and promotes the best possible sport and recreation environment for the University.